Guidance – Managing Short Term or Frequent Absence

 Where there is no improvement, or where further review points are triggered, the matter should be escalated through the Attendance Improvement Process accordingly.

 Progressing an Attendance Issue

 Where attendance issues remain, the Attendance Improvement Process outlines the process to be followed.
-The general principles of section 3 are repeated throughout, with a potential escalation of warnings issued at formal hearings throughout the process.
+The general principles of section 3 are repeated throughout, with a potential escalation of letters of concern issued at formal reviews throughout the process.